Don’t you wish you could eat cherries all year round?

 Add these frozen cherries to smoothies, hot oatmeal, or turnovers throughout the year – or save them for a special treat, like this Baked Cherry French Toast Casserole!

 Let’s talk about this casserole for a minute.
-It’s a riff on a recipe from the Northwest Cherry Growers website that we turned it into an easy breakfast casserole.
+It’s a riff on a recipe that we turned it into an easy breakfast casserole.
 It’s layered with sweet cherries and topped with a crunchy mix of cinnamon, sugar, and sliced almonds.
 Serve it with an easy cherry sauce spooned over top.

 You can assemble and bake the casserole right away, or you can put it all together the night before and refrigerate overnight.
 The next morning, pop the casserole in the oven while you fry the bacon and set the table for breakfast.